-Students and Teachers Beyond Our Local Community: The lesson plans and videos on how to effectively implement the MIC curriculum, will be made available on the museum's website for free download.
+Students and Teachers Beyond Our Local Community: The lesson plans, plus videos and podcasts on how to effectively implement the MIC curriculum, will be made available on the museum's website for free download.
 Offering the resources free on our website will allow the curriculum to be accessible to thousands of teachers located at all points of the globe.
 Since the global pandemic began in March 2020, the Museum's website experienced an increase of 329% unique visitors compared to the same period last year.
 Moreover, these visitors are joining live virtual programming from 14 countries outside of the US.
-In addition to the exhibition focused curriculum developed each year, the program will develop additional resources for the online component to connect themes of the African Diaspora and visual arts into other academic areas such as English Language Arts and Social Studies.
+In addition to the exhibition focused curriculum developed each year, the program will develop additional resources for the online component to connect themes of the African Diaspora and visual arts into other areas of third grade curriculum, such as English Language Arts and Social Studies.
 The goal of these additional materials is to make MoAD content relevant and useful to classrooms outside of our geographic area, who are unable to visit the museum.